An Isomonodromy Interpretation of the Hypergeometric Solution of the Elliptic Painlev\'e Equation (and Generalizations): Semiclassical biorthogonal elliptic functions

 We also note that the change of basis from $F_n$ to $F^-_n$ can be interpreted as relating degree $n$ biorthogonal functions to degree $n-1$ biorthogonal functions; i.e., the analogue of the three-term recurrence for orthogonal polynomials. \end{rem}

 We thus see that, as functions of $x$, the vectors

 and

 for all $v\in \C^*$, together span only a $2$-dimensional space, and the change of basis matrix between any two such bases of this $2$-dimensional space is computable in terms of $F_n$, $F^{\pm}_n$.
-And, naturally, the choice of basis will have no effect on the resulting difference equation beyond conjugation by a matrix independent of $x$.
-Since it will be useful to allow an arbitrary such choice, we extend the notation by defining values for $F^+_n$ on hatted arguments (equivalently, defining $F^+_n$ as a function on $(\C^*\disj \C^*)^2$), as follows:
+And, naturally, the choice of basis will have no ef\/fect on the resulting dif\/ference equation beyond conjugation by a matrix independent of $x$.
+Since it will be useful to allow fairly general bases, we extend the notation by def\/ining values for $F^+_n$ on hatted arguments (equivalently, def\/ining $F^+_n$ as a function on $(\C^*\disj \C^*)^2$, where $\C^*\disj \C^*$ is the disjoint union of two copies of $\C^*$; thus a given element $v\in \C^*$ corresponds to two elements of $\C^*\disj \C^*$, denoted by $v$ and $\hat{v}$ respectively), as follows:

 note that this extension of $F^+_n$ preserves its antisymmetry.
 Note that in this notation, the identities relating $F_n$, $F^\pm_n$ reduce to the single identity